awsdocs/amazon-s3-userguide/doc_source/using-select.md

 ## Using the AWS SDKs<a name="SelectObjectContentUsingSDK"></a>

-You use Amazon S3 Select to select contents of an object using the `selectObjectContent` method, which on success returns the results of the SQL expression\.
-The specified bucket and object key must exist, or an error results\.
+You can use Amazon S3 Select to select contents of an object using the `selectObjectContent` method, which on success returns the results of the SQL expression\.

 ------
 #### [ Java ]